nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 We had an incredibly positive, helpful set of calls with probably the most advanced driving simulator company on the planet.
 They took a cold message, got people involved, understood the problem, and were willing to engage with us.
-I had a former F1 technical director—who, for the avoidance of doubt, couldn't remember me—give me an hour of his time to talk through the concept and give me his view on where bottlenecks tended to be.
-I still have a positive relationship with probably the second most successful private rocket company in the world—because they responded to a tweet.
+I had a former F1 technical director who, for the avoidance of doubt couldn't remember me, give me an hour of his time to talk through the concept and give me his view on where bottlenecks tended to be.
+I still have a positive relationship with probably the second most successful private rocket company in the world because they responded to a tweet.

-In addition, the people who responded to the cold outbound were amazing—whatever they were working on.
+In addition, the people who responded to the cold outbound were amazing, whatever they were working on.
 Literally every single person I spoke to was incredibly helpful, open, polite, and courteous; these people are saints, and I think startups of all varieties probably owe a lot to these folks.